nsw42/sitepublisher/README.md

 ## Version history

+* v0.2.0: Switch to JSON instead of pickle for the cache file, to avoid breakages if classes are moved
 * v0.1.0: Enable TLS by default for the FTP connection
 * v0.0.1: First version in public git